News & Press

 For the first time in 2 decades, the U.S. government has shut down.
 Media have focused a great deal of attention on the closure of national parks and restrictions to veterans’ benefits.
 In social media, the outrage over the National Zoo’s “Panda Cam” has run high.
 Yet, the impact this shutdown will have on the health of Americans, and particularly those with cancer, is largely being overlooked.
-As a result of the shutdown, critical initiatives at three government agencies have come to an abrupt stop:

 - First and foremost, the National Cancer Institute (NCI), the leading source of support for cancer research, is impacted by this shutdown.
 The NCI is part of the National Institutes of Health (NIH) and the NIH is no longer accepting new patients.
 Typically, 200 patients sign up for clinical trials every week at the NIH, and they are all being told they must wait.
 I know melanoma patients whose lives were saved by being in these trials, and I know that many, many patients have been waiting to be admitted.
 Now that is on hold indefinitely.